stateful/docs.runme.dev/docs/guide/k8s/k8s-secret.md

 ## How Runme Improves Your Documentation Experience

 In this guide, we explored how to encrypt, decrypt, delete, deploy a Kubernetes secrtes using sealed secrets and Runme.
 Runme made the process of carrying all these operations out swiftly by utilizing its features.

-Some [key features](/usage/hello-world) of Runme that make it stand out include:

 - Its ability to simplify the copying and pasting of commands and codes,
 - Run tasks in the background, interact with your terminal,